Skip to content

 1. Introduction: The Invisible Architecture of Safety

-A coffee table is the most interactive piece of furniture in the living room.
-It is leaned on, used as a footrest, loaded with heavy books, and—often unintentionally—treated as a play surface by children and pets.
-Because of this constant interaction, true quality is rarely visible at first glance.
+A coffee table is the most physically engaged piece in the living room.
+It’s leaned on, used as a footrest, stacked with books, and—often unintentionally—treated as a climbing surface by children and pets.

 VBU TECH TERM

-VBU 60-Second Inspection (In-Store or Delivery Day)
+The 60-Second Coffee Table Safety Test (In-Store or Delivery Day)

 From a safety standpoint, only tempered glass should ever be used on coffee tables.
 While annealed (standard) glass breaks into dangerous sharp shards, tempered glass is heat-treated to fracture into pebble-like fragments, dramatically reducing injury risk.
 Additionally, tempered glass offers superior resistance to thermal shock from hot coffee mugs or laptops.